rladiesPHL/2022_datathon/analyses/team1/kathrine_m/team1_report.md

 public services to help them remain independent and in their own homes for longer.
-This data review confirmed the need for such services by highlighting an potentially overlooked population in poverty in an otherwise high-income area and documenting the continued use of services to meet basic human needs such as a food pantry and access to medical care.
-These data demonstrate that ElderNet is doing well to reach a community in need and suggest the utilization of a metric to track client activity and connecting this with client outcomes to better determine the efficacy of offered services in keeping clients in their homes.
+This data review confirmed the need for such services by highlighting an potentially overlooked population in poverty in an otherwise high-income area, and documenting the continued use of services to meet basic human needs such as a food pantry and access to medical care.
+Our analysis demonstrates that ElderNet is doing well to reach a community in need and suggests the utilization of a metric to track client activity and connecting this with client outcomes to better determine the efficacy of offered services in keeping clients in their homes.
 Such a metric may also help to ensure service accessibility remains unobstructed in times of disruption and uncertainty such as